Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Performance Analysis

 holds for any $\mathcal{O}\subseteq \text{range}(\mathcal{M})$ and $\sigma$-adjacent $D,D'$ satisfying

 for all $i\in \mathcal{V}$, where $i_{0}$ is some element in $\mathcal{V}$.
-Note that we have used correlated noises (see \eqref{eq:subtracted_noises}) to pursue the proximity of $p_{i}^{K}$ to the exact average $\overbar{p}$ (see Lemma\ref{lem:itr_precision}), thus ensuring the accuracy of the obtained solutions (see Theorem\ref{thm:privacy}).
-Based upon the impossibility result of simultaneously achieving exact average consensus and differential privacy\cite{nozari2017differentially,he2020differential}, we conclude that our algorithm is not $\epsilon$-differentially private.
-If we want to pursue differential privacy at the cost of losing certain solution accuracy, we can add uncorrelated noises that satisfy the condition in \cite[Theorem 4.3]{he2020differential} (e.g., independent Laplace noises) to the transmitted states at every iteration.
+Note that we have used correlated noises (see \eqref{eq:subtracted_noises}) to pursue the proximity of $p_{i}^{K}$ to the exact average $\overbar{p}$ (see Lemma~\ref{lem:itr_precision}), thus ensuring the accuracy of the obtained solutions (see Theorem~\ref{thm:privacy}).
+Based upon the impossibility result of simultaneously achieving exact average consensus and differential privacy\cite{nozari2017differentially}, we conclude that our algorithm is not $\epsilon$-differentially private.
+To pursue differential privacy at the cost of losing certain solution accuracy, we can add uncorrelated noises (e.g., independent Laplace noises) to the transmitted states at every iteration.

-\begin{remark} Recent works \cite{gupta2020preserving,nozari2018differentially} have investigated the novel idea of first obfuscating local objectives to preserve their privacy and then implementing gradient-based distributed optimization algorithms to solve convex problems.
-Guarantees on differential privacy\cite{nozari2018differentially} or statistical privacy\cite{gupta2020preserving} are established.
-In contrast, we i) investigate the guarantee on data-privacy (which reveals the link between estimation accuracy and disclosure probability\cite{he2018preserving}) and additionally leverage the randomness in blockwise insertions of perturbed initial states to further reduce the disclosure probability, and ii) explore under the framework of approximation-based distributed optimization\cite{he2020distributed}.
-The proposed algorithm obtains $\epsilon$ globally optimal solutions of nonconvex problems and features gradient-free and purely consensus-type iterations. \end{remark}